199th Royal Scottish Academy Annual Exhibition 2025

 Scottish National Gallery - 197th RSA Annual Exhibition - 2023 - Julia speaks about her work

-Julia Krone - The Artist - 199th RSA Open Exhibition, 2025
+Julia describes her submission and artistic process - 199th RSA Open Exhibition, 2025

 This painting, its title attributed to Mahatma Ghandi, is a personal response to the current geopolitical climate – of extreme nationalism, aggressive trade wars signalling the end of multilateralism.
 We are all at risk of blindness.